 Shania really likes routine.
 She writes her daily timetable down as a list and crosses each one off as she completes it.
 If Shania’s routine is suddenly changed, she can get very upset.
 In these circumstances, her behaviour can become very challenging and she will need a lot of time and space to calm down.
 At times, lying under a weighted blanket can help her calm down.
 Shania will only use the downstairs toilet at school.
 Her diet consists of mainly dry foods and she eats with the same knife and fork only.

-Research suggests that autistic children are visual learners and therefore we must ensure that when we want a child to know or learn something, we must model what we want them to do first and not just say it, but also show visuals, pictures or objects to enhance meaning.
+Research suggests that many autistic children are visual learners and therefore we must ensure that when we want a child to know or learn something, we must model what we want them to do first and not just say it, but also show visuals, pictures or objects to enhance meaning.